 The Crown Family School also offers the Global Social Development Practice Program of Study as an elective sequence for master's students interested in understanding social welfare challenges of a globalizing world.
 This program provides students with the opportunity to think about social problems, social policy, and social work practice in a comparative cross-national perspective, grounded in scholarship and practice around a set of concrete issues, including work with people affected by global processes (e.g., refugees, immigrants, victims of trauma or disaster or human rights violations), the role of state welfare policies and non-governmental organizations, approaches to community economic and social development, and political organizing and social movements within and across borders.

 The global burden of disease poses a significant barrier to the well-being of people around the world.
 Students today are interested in addressing issues that cross national borders, including global health.
 To address this need, the Crown Family School's Graduate Program in Health Administration and Policy (GPHAP), the Center for Global Health, and the Pritzker School of Medicine (PSOM) have collaborated to develop the Global Health Certificate Program.
 This program addresses issues in global health from the perspective of a variety of disciplines, including biomedicine, business, law, economics, public policy, social work and socio-cultural studies.

 Please contact Laura Botwinick, Director of GPHAP, with any questions about the Global Health Certificate Program.

-To search the SSA course catalog, click here and choose the keywords 'global' or 'international' from the drop-down menu.
+To search the Crown Family School course catalog, click here and choose the keywords 'global' or 'international' from the drop-down menu.